mdave16/mdave16.github.io/_drafts/2016-06-17-more-python-learning.md

 ---
 Follow-up to Learning Python in a new way from Mayur's blog

-So far i've got fairly far with pythonchallenge and it's been good fun discovering all these modules and aspects of python i didn't previously know about.
+So far i've got fairly far with PythonChallenge and it's been good fun discovering all these modules and aspects of python i didn't previously know about.

 Most of what I do in python or indeed any language is just to solve equations and so it's been particularly fun just learning a language like this.